 Another fossil from Gen I, Omastar doesn't perform quite as well as Aerodactyl, but as a Rock and Water type, it takes half damage from Flying type moves and only a quarter damage from Fire type moves.
 It's weak to Fighting and Solar Beam absolutely shreds Omastar to bits, so moveset and dodging are especially important.
 However, Omastar are abundant, with its first stage, Omanyte having been featured in many, many events, and being a Shadow Pokémon.
 If you're bringing Omastar to this fight, you'll want Rock Throw and Rock Slide for its moves.

-Whether the Rock and Ground original or the Rock and Electric Alolan variant, Golem makes a great counter for Ho-Oh.
+The Gen VII regional variant of Golem makes a great counter for Ho-Oh.
 The Alolan Golem outperforms the Kantonian original, resisting Flying types better, taking only double damage from Grass, and not being weak to Steel.
 However, it's not quite as abundant as the Kantonian version.
 Regardless which Golem you bring, you'll want it to know Rock Throw and Stone Edge to deal maximum damage.

 Although most players will be able to make a team of the best counters, if you're finding a gap in your team, there are plenty of back ups who work well in larger groups.
 Just make sure you're dodging and any of the following could be a decent back up: